ars599/HI-DEMO/README.md

 | Land       | CABLE      | 2.2.4   |
 | Coupler    | OASIS-MCT  | 3.5     |

-Pre-compiled executables for these models are available on raijin at `/short/public/access-esm/payu/bin/csiro/`.
+~~Pre-compiled executables for these models are available on raijin at `/short/public/access-esm/payu/bin/csiro/`.~~

 ## Setting up ACCESS-ESM with **payu**

 ### The pre-conditions

-On `raijin`, first make sure that you have access to our modules.
+On `gadi`, first make sure that you have access to our modules.
 This can most easily been done by adding the line

-    module use /g/data/hh5/public/modules
+    module use /g/data3/hh5/public/modules

 to your `~/.profile`, then logging back in.
 Then all you have to do is